linkerd/website/linkerd.io/content/blog/architecting-multicluster.md

 separate fault zones have been merged and the entire system fails when its weakest link experiences issues.

-Even in a perfect world where network failures never experience failures, the shared control plane introduces a critical downside.
+Even in a perfect world where networks never experience failures, the shared control plane introduces a critical downside.
 As clusters get provisioned further away from the shared control plane, operations like discovery updates or policy checks get slower.
 This is simply because the latency between processes